DominikMa/P1-LaneLines/README.md

 6. #### Drawing the lanes

-   To extend te lines to lanes and draw the left and right lane first all lines are sorted into lines for the left or right lane.
+   To extend the lines to lanes and draw the left and right lane first all lines are sorted into lines for the left or right lane.
 This is done by the gradient of the lines.
 Additionally all lines which have a gradient above or below a threshold are filterd out because they can't be part of a lane.

    After that the numpy function `polyfit` is used to find a single line which fits best through all points of the left lines and another one which fits for the right lines.
 These two lines should be the searched lanes.
    The found lanes are shown in this image